Preparation of a task risk analysis (TRA).

 Looking for clarity?

 Who should prepare a TRA?
 What exactly is deviant work?
 How long in advance can I make a TRA?
 Can I reuse the same TRA?
+What does a task risk analysis model look like?

 Prevom has the expertise you’re looking for.